Quicklist: Types of Hammers

 Mallets are the cheapest brand of hammer, with some starting as low as $3.97 at most online retailers and home improvement ecommerce sites.

-Hammers with unique features, like fiberglass handles, soft-faces, chipping claws, and Ball Peins can cost between $4.00 and $12.00.
+Hammers with unique features, like fiberglass handles, soft-faces, chipping claws, and Ball Peens can cost between $4 and $1.
 The majority of customers will most likely pursue a hammer somewhere in this cost range.

 Depending on your task and amount of work required, your hammer needs could be broad or simplistic.
 Price ranges vary though, so compare and contrast before you make a purchase using our commerce guide below.